dheerajrathee/IADS_SummerSchool_2019/README.md

 This course is part theory and part practical.
 For the practical exercise, participants will learn how to implement Decision Tree, Random Forest, and Gradient Boosting algorithms to real-world datasets using Python on Google Colab platform.

+## Prerequisites/knowledge:
+Basic working knowledge of python and Jupyter Notebook.

+## Will I be using any particular software?
+Jupyter and Python

+## Will I need to bring a laptop, or download anything in advance?
+Participants can bring their laptops otherwise can use systems available in the labs.
+As all practical session will run over Google Colab, participants need to make an account on Google Collab platform.

+## Will I need to prepare anything in advance?
+Participants need to make an account on Google Collab platform.